jupyter-book/jupyter-book/docs/content/figures.md

 These directives allow you to control aspects of the image with [directive arguments](directive-arguments).

-In one way, this is an improvement over the markdown syntax.
-However, the drawback is that this syntax will not show the image in common markdown viewers (for example when the files are viewed on GitHub).
+In one way, this is an improvement over the Markdown syntax.
+However, the drawback is that this syntax will not show the image in common Markdown viewers (for example when the files are viewed on GitHub).
-A workaround is to use HTML directly, which can also be parsed as MyST markdown.
+A workaround is to use HTML directly, which can also be parsed as MyST Markdown.
 Using raw HTML is usually a bad choice (see [this explanation](raw-html-in-markdown)), but enabling extended syntax in your `_config` enables MySt-Parser to properly handle isolated `img` tags.